Racewood: Market

-Racewood simulators can be regularly seen in riding schools and some gyms and tack shops across the UK.
+Racewood simulators are seen in riding schools as well as gyms and tack shops.
 They are also sometimes brought in to horse expeditions and shows such as the Grand National, Horse Of The Year Show and the Badminton Horse Trials.

 A popular nationwide festival, The National Riding Festival, also uses a Racewood cantering simulator called "Trigger", who appears at every date on the festival tour and at some primary and secondary schools to encourage children to take up horse riding.